pcfreak30/skyd/modules/transactionpool/README.md

    bypassing the filter.
 The transactions will be sent even if they are in the filter, and then the transactions will be added to the filter to guard against future automated broadcasts.
-   - [Core](#core) uses `callUnconditionalBroadcast` to expose an export to the user that allows them to broadcast a transaction explicitly.
+   - [Core](#core) uses `callUnconditionalBroadcast` to expose the export `Broadcast` to the user that allows them to broadcast a transaction explicitly.
 This call is unconditional because it will typically be used during debugging and troubleshooting, and therefore should be stronger than the automated actions.

 ##### TODOs
  - TODO: Eventually the subsystem will be able to catalog incoming transactions.